What You Need to Know About the CURES Act for Home Health

 How Can I Get Compliant and Maintain Efficient Operations?

-Baked into Caretime.us is an optional EVV to assist in your daily operations while staying in compliance, effortlessly.
+Baked into CareTime is an optional EVV to assist in your daily operations while staying in compliance, effortlessly.
 EVV compliance is nothing to take lightly, and you don’t have to face it alone.
-Reach out to a Caretime specialist today to discuss your options and get started with a Free Trial.
+Reach out to a CareTime to learn how to take your business to the next level today.